 He was born in Olongapo but had not been in the Philippines since he was 3 years old.
 He really did not have any memories of the place.

 And he was very uncomfortable with his surroundings.

-I admit those early days were very tough for me and Eric.
+I admit those early days were very tough for Eric and me.

-And involved a lot of shouting matches between me and him.
+And involved a lot of shouting matches between him and me.

 Me and sports officials.
 And Eric and sports officials.

 At stages, Eric probably felt like just jumping back on the plane and going back to the United States.